alihejazi/sanitiser/Readme.md

 - Removes blank values in arrays as well JSON objects..
 - Blank values are taken to be `null`, `undefined`, and `''`.
-- Arrays and JSON objects are also said to be undefined if all their children have values determined to be blank after sanitisation.
+- Arrays and JSON objects are also said to be blank if all their children have values determined to be blank after sanitisation.

 ### To run: